BrandenEK/BlasII.Randomizer/docs/README.md

 ### Useful Info
 - Currently works with only version 2.2.0
 - Pressing 'F8' will display a list of your current settings
-- A spoiler will be generated in the Modding/content/Randomizer folder
+- A spoiler will be generated in the savegames folder

 ---